 This extended lifetime of an LED source compared to alternatives means that it’s likely you need not to change the light source in your flashlight.
 This means no more spare bulbs or searching for replacement parts.

 Efficiency of a light source

-If you look at the efficiency of a light source (comparing its light output to its energy consumption), you’ll see that LED devices are some of the most efficient devices available.
-A side benefit is that the light output doesn’t change with variations of input power – which means you’ll get bright, near-constant illumination while on long night shifts without running the battery down.
+If you look at the efficiency of a light source (comparing its light output to its energy consumption), you’ll see that LED devices are some of the efficient devices available.
+The side benefit is that the light output doesn’t change with variations of input power – which means you’ll get bright, near-constant illumination while on long night shifts without running the battery down.

 Light purity: Color temperature

 The purity of the white light from a flashlight is described as its color temperature.
 This really explains the range of different colors within the spectrum emitted by the light source.
 The wider the spectrum, the warmer the color temperature.
 The narrower the spectrum, the purer the white light and so the colder the color temperature.